PS Cumberland: History

-The wreck of the Cumberland
+Final voyage

 In July 1877, the Cumberland was grounded for three days on a sand bar in the harbor at Nipigon.
 It arrived in Thunder Bay on July 24, three days behind schedule, and probably left the same day.
 However, once out of port, she began taking on water.
 The day was clear and dry, and passengers were transferred to another vessel.
 On July 25, 1877, the ship struck a reef near the Rock of Ages Light.
 The bow section of the ship was stuck on solid aground.
 Other ships attempted to free the Cumberland, but she was stuck fast.

 Salvage operations began, with a number of tugs and other vessels attempting to save the ship.
 However, the wreck was rapidly deteriorating, and by August 12 salvage operations were given up.
 The ship broke apart entirely on August 18; sections remained visible for several weeks, but the ship was completely submerged by early September.